 Quiet, with Colonial-Era Charm

 The restaurant's central patio garden is vast and beautiful; patrons sit in leather sofas or deep armchairs arranged in the covered outdoor corridors, or at tables amid the flower beds and around the central fountain.
 Cocktails are brought in a silver pitcher nestled in a bucket of ice so you can serve yourself chilled refills at your own sipping pace.
 The bar is a masculine, wonderfully comfortable timber-and-stucco haven with blazing fireplace on chilly nights.
-Sadly, the food is uneven; if you end up staying for dinner (many head to nearby Trattoria della Casa Nuovo; 40 Avenida De La Paz; 52-55-5616-2678) the chile rellenos are a good bet.
+Sadly, the food is uneven; if you end up staying for dinner, many head to nearby Trattoria della Casa Nuova the chile rellenos are a good bet.
 One highlight from San Angel's menu not to be missed is isla flotante (floating island), the delicate classic dessert made of meringue, vanilla cream, and succulent strawberries and blackberries.
-Dinner, $65.
-At 50 Diego Rivera; 52-55-5616-1527.
+40 Avenida De La Paz; 52-55-5616-2678.

 Old City Center Gets a Facelift